Rishithamuddana/KDD_Project_Covid-19/README.md

 ## Conclusion
 Our main concern is to have a well-prepared data that has been cleaned and preprecessed, which later could be modelled successfully.
-We will review our process and findings before we model our data and conclude. jiejjdcdcndncndjcuhd
+We will review our process and findings before we model our data and conclude.